Neither Consent nor Property: A Policy Lab for Data Law: Literature review

-In fact, multi-agent systems (MAS), as a cutting-edge branch of distributed artificial intelligence, provide an exceptionally suitable modeling framework for the simulation and analysis of law and economic issues.
-An agent refers to a software entity endowed with autonomy, responsiveness, rational reasoning, and social interaction capabilities, pursuing the maximization of its own utility.
-A multi-agent system consists of multiple such agents that communicate and interact with one another, generating patterns of cooperation while also dynamically engaging with their surrounding environment.
-Through these interactions, agents both shape and adapt to their environment, leading to processes of mutual adaptation and co-evolution among agents and between agents and their environment.

-In recent years, MAS has been increasingly adopted across international academia.
-Beyond the natural sciences and engineering, they have found wide application in social, economic, and military domains to simulate human behavior, conceptual change, and the evolution of cooperative relationships.
+In fact, multi-agent systems (MAS), as a core paradigm within distributed artificial intelligence, provide an exceptionally suitable modeling framework for the simulation and analysis of law and economics problems \citep{shoham2009mas,weiss1999multiagent}.
+An agent refers to a software entity endowed with autonomy, responsiveness, rational reasoning (or bounded rationality), and social interaction capabilities, typically modeled as pursuing the maximization (or satisficing) of its own utility \citep{wooldridge1995intelligent,jennings2000agent}.
+A multi-agent system consists of multiple such agents that communicate and interact with one another, generating patterns of cooperation (and conflict) while also dynamically engaging with their surrounding environment \citep{stone2000survey,wooldridge2009imas}.
+Through these interactions, agents both shape and adapt to their environment, leading to processes of mutual adaptation and co-evolution among agents and between agents and their environment \citep{millerpage2007cas,tesfatsion2006ace}.
+In recent years, MAS, and more broadly, agent-based modeling, has been increasingly adopted across international academia.
+Beyond the natural sciences and engineering, it has found wide application in social, economic, and military domains to simulate human behavior, conceptual change, and the emergence and evolution of cooperative relationships \citep{epstein1996growing,macy2002factors,tesfatsion2006ace,ilachinski2004artificial}.
 Fundamentally, multi-agent systems are distributed rather than centralized: no single authoritative entity governs the interactions among agents.
-Instead, coordination emerges through decentralized communication and interaction, leading to self-organization and self-evolution.
+Instead, coordination often emerges through decentralized communication and interaction, leading to self-organization and self-evolution \citep{bonabeau1999swarm,stone2000survey,shoham2009mas}.
 This decentralized structure resonates with the civil law principle of private autonomy.